 Eheim Classic is more of a moderate-capacity aquarium canister filter but surely with very high efficiency.
 It pumps water at 264 gallons per hour and supports up to 160-gallon fish tanks.
 All in all, this filter is a good pick for those who have small to mid-size aquariums.

 Unfortunately, Eheim’s canister filter doesn’t have an auto priming device.
 You will probably have to spend some time to figure out how to do it.

-This canister filter has a filter chamber that supports a wide range of filter media, though a single chamber may get messier than if there were separate baskets.
+This aquarium filter has a filtration chamber that supports a wide range of filter media, though a single chamber may get messier than if there were separate baskets.
 By the way, this filter comes with a number of media including fine, coarse, and carbon pads.

 Finally, Eheim Classic 600 is covered by a 2-year warranty.